 It is not necessary to memorize the material.
 We simply want to expose the student to these concepts to prepare them for upper level Biology, Chemistry, & Physics.

 Is there a discounted rate for using the Accelerated Schedule of DIVE ICP?

 I’m sorry, but we do not have a reduced rate.

-Alternatively, you can use the DIVE ICP Internet Textbook (free) and complete the reading for the first 15 reading assignments not taught in Apologia Physical Science.
-The reading syllabus for Apologia Physical Science shows the DIVE ICP lessons not taught in Apologia.
+Alternatively, you can use the DIVE Integrated Chemistry and Physics Internet Textbook (free) and complete the reading for the first 15 reading assignments not taught in Apologia Physical Science.
+The reading syllabi for Apologia Physical Science and other textbooks are linked on the DIVE ICP Teacher Guide under "Select a Reading Syllabus", near the end of the document.
 This is not as easy and efficient as using the full DIVE course but it is free!

 Does completion of the accelerated schedule earn High School science credit?

 No. The accelerated schedule does not cover enough material for a High School science credit to be earned.